 - Is the inlet control or flood fed?

 Is Screw Conveyor Parts, LLC a screw conveyor manufacturer?

-We are an independent manufacturer and distributor of screw conveyors, feeders, systems and parts.
+We are an independent screw conveyor company designing and selling screw conveyors, feeders, systems and parts.
 We use a blended approach where we manufacture, modify and/or purchase our components to offer the best selection and price possible.